Frameworks & Systems

 Technology systems deployed without structured readiness assessment risk implementation failure, resource waste, and misalignment with regional capacity and infrastructure requirements.

-Frameworks supporting the implementation of engineering systems, including industrial automation, digital infrastructure, and applied technologies.
-Provides readiness assessment methodologies, deployment planning, and impact evaluation criteria.
+AETDEW is exploring framework concepts to support engineering technology deployment, including industrial automation, digital infrastructure, and applied technologies.
+Areas under consideration include readiness assessment, deployment planning, and impact evaluation approaches.

 Readiness Assessment